 My first memory of visiting a museum is from elementary school.
 I remember trooping onto a bus full of children and the two-hour ride to the museum.
 When we arrived, I was separated from the rest of the kids and placed in the charge of an older gentleman.
 He gave me a pair of headphones and a cassette player with an audio tour of the museum on tape.
 The reason for this special treatment was because I am blind.
 Though I have some light perception, it is not enough to appreciate museum exhibits from a purely visual point of view.
 The kind man spent several hours walking me through the museum, letting me touch things that most visitors weren’t allowed to.
 He found exhibits with audio, olfactory, or tactile components (though more often he was forced to simply verbally describe something that I could not touch or interact with).
 All the while, he answered—or tried to answer—every single one of the unending questions that were a hallmark of my childhood.
 It was one of the few school trips that I’ll never forget.

 It is important for us to ask why this experience was necessary.
 Why couldn’t I participate with my nondisabled peers?
 Why were the museum’s exhibits and other activities not designed with inclusion and accessibility in mind?
-After all, museums have made their physical spaces accessible for decades with automatic door openers, ramps, and other affordances for those with mobility impairments.
+After all, museums have at least tried to make their physical spaces accessible for years with automatic door openers, ramps, and other affordances for those with mobility differences.
 Yet there seems to be a collective failure to recognize that the job is not complete just because those with disabilities can enter the building.
 Once inside a museum, visitors with disabilities often find that the level of effort, resources, consideration, and study dedicated to providing equal access for all visitors is disappointingly low.

 Before diving into the principles of inclusive design, it is important for us to distinguish between universal design, inclusive design, and accessibility.
 Universal design is the act of considering all audiences, or as many as we can, at the beginning of a project, and iterating upon this consideration until we arrive at a solution that is usable by far more people than if we had not taken such a design tact.
 Inclusive design is a newer term, used by many contemporary designers and advocates.
 While “universal” implies a potentially unattainable burden for designers and developers, “inclusive” is an invitation.
 It’s warm, and it aligns with most folks’ basic values.
 We include our friends, our loved ones, and so on.
 Inclusive design recognizes that people have multiple forms of identity and difference, including age, ability, language fluency, socioeconomic status, cultural background, and so on.
 Accounting for those differences doesn’t mean making everyone the same.